 New England Fellowship (NEF) is the largest annual gathering of the 8 OA Lodges that form Section E19.
 NEF is an exciting event that brings together Arrowmen to celebrate the core values of the Order of the Arrow (OA): brotherhood, cheerful service, and leadership.
 NEF offers a weekend full of fun, fellowship, and personal growth, providing Scouts and Scouters an opportunity to reconnect with friends, make new ones, and strengthen their bond with the OA community.

-In 2025, NEF will be hosted at Camp Squanto, by Tantamous Lodge.
-Nestled in a picturesque setting, Camp Squanto is the perfect venue for a weekend of outdoor activities and camaraderie.
+NEF 2026 will be hosted at Griswold Scout Reservation, by Passaconaway Lodge.
+Nestled in a picturesque setting, Griswold Scout Reservation is the perfect venue for a weekend of outdoor activities and camaraderie.
 The camp features a beautiful lake, offering a tranquil environment for Arrowmen to relax, reflect, and enjoy the natural beauty of the area.

 NEF isn’t just an event — it’s an experience that will deepen your commitment to the values of the OA and help you build lasting friendships.
-We invite you to join us for NEF 2025 at Camp Squanto for a weekend that will leave you inspired and connected with the OA brotherhood.
+We invite you to join us for NEF 2026 at Griswold Scout Reservation for a weekend that will leave you inspired and connected with the OA brotherhood.

 Friday